godaddy/asherah/languages/java/app-encryption/README.md

 ```

 #### Static KMS (FOR TESTING ONLY)
-The SDK also supports a static KMS but it ***should never be used in production***.

 ```java
 KeyManagementService keyManagementService = new StaticKeyManagementServiceImpl("secretmasterkey!");
 ```

-### Setup Crypto Policy
+### Define the Crypto Policy

-Detailed information on Crypto Policy can be found [here](../../../docs/CryptoPolicy.md).
+Detailed information about Crypto Policy can be found [here](../../../docs/CryptoPolicy.md).
+The Crypto Policy's effect
-The Crypto Policy's effect on key caching can be found [here](../../../docs/KeyCaching.md).
+on key caching is explained [here](../../../docs/KeyCaching.md).

 #### Basic Expiring Crypto Policy
-Here's how you can build a BasicExpiringCryptoPolicy:

 ```java
 CryptoPolicy basicExpiringCryptoPolicy = BasicExpiringCryptoPolicy